tonihintikka/discgolfputtdemo/README.md

 - **Storage**: IndexedDB with Dexie.js 4
 - **Motion Detection**: DeviceMotionEvent API and hardware step sensors

+## Development Process

+Process Description: AI Agent Demo for a Disc Golf Training App

+I conducted an AI agent demo using the Cursor editor.
+The demo was one and a half hours long, so I prepared in advance.
+First, I conducted a deep research on disc golf training methods and best practices using the Gemini 2.5 Pro language model from Google.
+This research was aimed at creating a disc golf training app.

+Based on the research, I asked the language model to describe a progressive web app (PWA) for a putting practice game.
+Then, I used a library in the Cursor editor to generate rules and templates for the project requirement document (PRD) and user stories.
+The Cursor library ([bmadcode/cursor-custom-agents-rules-generator](https://github.com/bmadcode/cursor-custom-agents-rules-generator)) provided guidance and templates, which I adapted to the project.

+I set up the project foundation using Vite with React and TypeScript and deployed it to Vercel for public access.
+Within one and a half hours, I created a functional disc golf drill game with three training exercises using Google Material Design.

+Although my initial idea of measuring putting distance with steps didn't work out immediately, I spent an additional half hour the next day refining the concept.
+I used the newly released OpenAI gpt-4o model for further guidance, which provided a solid solution that I implemented using Cursor.

+The entire process, from research to a fully functioning prototype, took approximately four hours.
+Overall, it was an efficient and successful demonstration.

 ## Getting Started

 ### Prerequisites